 There is no question that the entire fitness industry has responded rapidly to the shift in working from home over the past couple of weeks.
-Within minutes, personal trainers and instructors were offering their programs, workouts, virtual fitness courses, and coaching services online.
+Within minutes, personal trainers and instructors were offering their programs, workouts, virtual fitness courses, and virtual coaching services online.

 It is no surprise that our industry, centered on serving clients, was so quick to take action and keep serving.
 Now that we have had a little time to breathe and reacclimate to this new "normal," it is essential to take a step back and understand how a new online business model can affect our finances, specifically, our taxes.